 Driving social value through community engagement and employment initiatives

 - Collaborated with the Edinburgh Voluntary Organisations Council and Capital City Partnership to launch the pilot ‘Ukrainian Construction Academy.’
-This initiative aims to help Ukrainian refugees find sustainable employment in the construction industry by providing participants with certified training, site placements, and comprehensive employability support to gain the necessary skills and certification to work.
+This initiative helped Ukrainian refugees access sustainable employment in the construction industry by providing ten participants with certified training, site placements, and comprehensive employability support to gain the necessary skills and certification to work.

 - Collaborated with Employer Support Services such as Rural Urban & Training Schemes and Action for Children to offer work placement opportunities, providing valuable site experience and industry-recognised certification.